 - Run both ends of the twine over the legs where the thighs meet the body

-- Bring the ends forward and cross them under the tail, then wrap them over ends of the opposite drumstick
+- Bring the ends forward and cross them under the tail and wrap over the ends of the opposite drumstick

 - Wrap around the ends of the drumsticks one additional time, then tie a knot and trim the excess twine